RaviKarrii/Awesome-interview-preparation/README.md

 Please use "#" for Question and clean style for answer.An example can be found in python folder.

 Please create a folder and add question and answers relative to that folder

+I am trying to create a OpenSource Q/A Repo for us folks in helping preparation of Interviews.